AndyShiue/Ende-readme/README.md

        forever()
    ```

-   A `while` loop is just another kind of term returning value of type `Unit`.
-   `Unit` is a type that carries no data.
+   The value a `while` loop returns carries no data.

 Now, introduce `if`.
 Unlike `while`, `if` can return something that isn't trivial.